-The Office of the Provost and Vice-President, Academic, helps faculty members find funding from the federal government's Canada Research Chairs program, as well as internal funding opportunities across all disciplines.
+The Office of the Provost and Vice-President, Academic, helps connect faculty members with funding opportunities across all disciplines.

 Academic Excellence Funds - UBC Vancouver